Making a Difference One Face Mask at a Time

 Now more than ever, lending a helping hand to those in need makes a difference, every day.
 FirstService Residential associates, residents and board members across North America contributed to that effort by dedicating their time and energy to making and distributing high-quality, homemade face masks.
 All of the stories below were sent in by FirstService Residential associates but some star board members or residents.

 Sometimes the littlest things make the most significant impact!
 Jennifer Bishop of Kansas City, Missouri, received a letter of appreciation from the U.S. Department of Justice thanking her for her selfless contribution to Court Security Officers (CSOs) in the district of Kansas.
 Jennifer inherited her grandmother’s sewing machine and put it to good use by making and donating approximately 20 cloth face masks to protect the health of those officers.
 CSOs have the important job of guarding the federal courthouse around the clock every day, so it's comforting for them to know that they now have a layer of protection to keep them safe while on the clock.
-Every time they wear their masks, they are reminded of Jennifer’s kindness and generosity.
+Every time one of them wears their face mask, they are reminded of Jennifer’s kindness and generosity.

 Deborah Murphy is an interior designer, as well as a board member for one of our communities in Kansas City, Missouri.
 She put her skills to work and sewed 40 face masks for her communities’ maintenance team and cleaning crews.
 Her mother and sister helped out with her efforts as well.
 Not only are the masks comfortable, but they also add some pizzazz to the associate’s daily routines!